 $100 Meet Host fails to send Meet Heat Sheets, Meet Final Results, or other Meet reports, as specified in 2.4.4, and which are conditions of receiving a Meet sanction or approval by mail or e-mail, as requested by the LSC Officer.

-$200 Meet Host fails to send the Administrative Manager the unlocked Meet Backup file for the Regional Championships or Silver State Championships by 11:59PM Sunday evening of said meet.
-In addition, failure to submit Meet Results by the deadline will keep the Meet Host from bidding for the next bidding cycle’s Regional and/or Silver Championship meets.
+$200 Meet Host fails to send the Administrative Manager the unlocked Meet Backup file for the Regional Championships by 11:59PM Sunday evening of said meet.
+In addition, failure to submit Meet Results by the deadline will keep the Meet Host from bidding for the next bidding cycle’s Regional meets.

 Other Fines